GuillaumeSmaha/ansible-role-gluu-setup/README.md

   gluu_internal_hostname: '{{ gluu_hostname }}'

   # When gluu_cluster = True, define if there is multiple LDAP servers with replication.
-  # This parameter enable the configuration EXTRA_SLAPD_ARGS="-F /opt/symas/etc/openldap/slapd.d".
   gluu_cluster_ldap_replication: False

+  # When gluu_cluster = True and gluu_cluster_ldap_replication = True, define if the LDAP configuration will be set by ansible or with the cluster manager Web GUI.with replication.
+  # With gluu_cluster_ldap_replication = False, this parameter enable the configuration EXTRA_SLAPD_ARGS="-F /opt/symas/etc/openldap/slapd.d".
+  # With gluu_cluster_ldap_replication = True, the slapd.conf file will be edited to set the replication between all servers with the LDAP module
+  gluu_cluster_ldap_replication_without_cluster_manager: False

   # When gluu_cluster = True, this parameter allow to set as default configuration another host configuration.
   # To use it you have to be careful with the order of execution of the ansible for each host.